Building Trust Bridges in Your Organization

 Think about your work week.
 As you do, I want you to break out your work into three buckets:

-- FUTURE work - work you’re doing today for needs and questions that will have impact 2-3 (or more) years from now.
+- FUTURE work – work you’re doing today to educate yourself, develop contacts, understand insights that will prepare you, your team, your organization for 2+ years from now.

 Now assign a percentage to each bucket, so they add up to 100% of your time.